nathansmithpiano/JetsProject/README.md

 # Jets Project

+Developed as a weekend solo project for Skill Distillery SD32

 ### Description
 This Java 1.8 project provides the ability to operate several options on an airfield of jets.
 Three subclasses, or types, of jets exist: Cargo Plane, Fighter Jet, and Normal.
 Using the console, the program imports and parses through an initial data set (CSV) stored in an external .txt file.
 A user can explore options for this existing data set, add/remove elements from the initial set, and save to additional files.
 Data created is simply a random set and does not reflect any real-life data.